rootstrap/rails_api_base/docs/docker.md

+# Intro
+This docs explains how to use our different Dockerfiles and some technical details about them.

+## Intro to Docker
+`Dockerfile.dev` - This Dockerfile is specific for local development purposes.
+It's optimized to get the live reloading working and assumes the resulting image size is not a concern here.
+`Dockerfile` - This Dockerfile is optimized to run in production environments.
+It ensures a minimal image size to run the app, by installing the minimal needed dependencies, and also adds Jemalloc to improve the Ruby memory management.

+## Intro to Docker Compose
+`docker-compose.yml` - This compose file is intented to use only for local development, NOT FOR PRODUCTION.
+It runs all the services we need in order to run our Rails server, and can be easily extended to include more services if your app needs to.
+It depends on the `Dockerfile.dev` file and has some "watch" mechanisms to build or reload the app when files change.
+`docker-compose.test.yml` - This compose file is only used for the test environment since it includes a standalone chrome-server service we need to run our E2E tests.

+# Docker Compose

+- How to run the tests with Docker
+- How to run the tests with Docker Compose
+- Scripts bin/*
+  - Warning: To start the server we need to do docker compose up instead of ./bin/rails s.
+- Why we need to use host.docker.internal vs -n host

+## How to build and run with Docker Compose (Recommended)
+`docker-compose up --build`

+This uses the docker-compose.yml file to build the image and

 # Docker

 ## How to build and run with Docker

+### On linux
+`docker build -t rails_api_base -f Dockerfile.dev . && docker run --rm --name api-base -it -p 3000:3000 -n host -v .:/src/app -v node_modules:/src/app/node_modules rails_api_base bin/dev`

+### On MacOS & Windows
 `docker build -t rails_api_base -f Dockerfile.dev . && docker run --rm --name api-base -it -p 3000:3000 -e POSTGRES_HOST=host.docker.internal -v .:/src/app -v node_modules:/src/app/node_modules rails_api_base bin/dev`

 ### A brief explanation of the commands and flags